-Part 2 – What is Free Cash Flow to Firm (FCFF)
+What is Free Cash Flow to Firm (FCFF)?

-A business generates cash through its daily operations of supplying and selling goods or services.
+A business generates cash by supplying and selling goods or services daily.
 Some of the cash has to go back into the business to renew fixed assets and support working capital.
 If the business is doing well, it should generate cash over and above these requirements.
 Any extra cash is free to go to the debt and equity holders.
 The extra cash is known as Free Cash Flows.

 Detailed Explanation of FCFF Line Items